Thomas Jefferson warned, “the natural progress of things is for liberty to yield and government to gain ground.”

 Lisa has traveled the globe to report on topics as varied as welfare dependence and its effects on recipients, the relationship between religiosity and criminal behavior, the role and prevalence of violence in civil society, and the impact of health and family planning programs in the developing world.

 As Director of Policy Studies, she works on topics including welfare, inequality, and civil liberties.
 She is co-author of The Human Cost of Welfare for which she conducted more than 80 interviews with welfare recipients across the country.
 She has contributed to The New York Times, Los Angeles Times, Free Inquiry and Huffington Post.
 She is a contributing author for Self-Control vs. Government Control, an Atlas Network anthology of essays on the subject of self-governance.
 She holds an undergraduate degree in American Studies from George Mason University, a Masters degree in Management from the University of Maryland, and is a certified paralegal.
-She divides her time between the East and West Coasts, living in Seattle, Washington, Washington, DC, and on her sailboat in Southern California, which she considers her second home.
+She lives on a sailboat.

 Phil Harvey: Phil.H@dktlibertyproject.org